 What to Bring

 Clothing that’s both functional and flexible is your key to a comfortable climbing day.
 Adjust your choices according to season.
 In cooler weather exercise-type tights, loose-fitting pants, or sweats work well.
 (Don’t wear tight jeans!)
 For the upper body a few light layers, along with a wind-breaker and water resistant shell.
 Summer days can turn surprisingly cold with clouds moving in and winds picking up.
 If it’s cool enough, a ski-type hat and gloves are a good idea, along with a down jacket that can pack small.
 In hot summer weather, bicycle-type or walking shorts are appropriate.
-(Running shorts or short shorts are not a good idea!)
 A T-shirt or tank-top is recommended, sunglasses, and a brimmed hat or cap to keep the sun off your head.

 Bring socks to wear in the climbing shoes.
 Wear sneakers or trail shoes for walking around.
 Leave your flip flops and high heals at home.